 Examines the vast and complex physical and cultural patterns of China, Korea, and Japan.
 Analysis of present and future economic and political structure is emphasized.

 Emphasizes the reciprocal and causal relationships between the natural environment found in the United States and the historical movement and settlement of man on the varied American environment.
 Emphasizes interaction between human choice on one hand and the nature of coastlands, islands, rivers, mountains and soil, plains, and climate conditions.

 GEO 322 Urban Geography

 Surveys the city, its forms, functions, internal and external relations, and evolution.
 Emphasis on large urban agglomerations, particularly those of the Western World.
-Individual and group field work examining local and regional urban areas of several classes is integral to the course.
+Individual and group fieldwork examining local and regional urban areas of several classes are integral to the course.

 GEO 326 Political Geography